Battle of Fire Support Base Ripcord: Battle

 Losses of U.S. forces were so great that officers began asking for volunteers from other units to go to Ripcord and reinforce the firebase.
 Finally, the U.S. command realized that the position was not defensible, and the decision was made to withdraw.
 On 23 July at 06:30 the PAVN again attacked the remaining elements who were evacuating the base.
 The 2nd Battalion returned the fire and aerial rocket artillery, gunships and airstrikes reinforced.
 When contact terminated, U.S. casualties were three killed (including the commanding officer Lieutenant Colonel Andre Lucas and the S-3).
 Ripcord was evacuated and abandoned on 23 July.

 After the garrison withdrew from the base, B-52 bombers were sent in to carpet bomb the area.

 Aftermath

 During the 23-day siege, 75 U.S. soldiers were killed at Ripcord.
 First Lieutenant Bob Kalsu was the only contemporaneously active pro athlete to be killed during the war.
 Andre Lucas was posthumously awarded the Medal of Honor.

 Ben Harrison claimed that the PAVN losses at Ripcord crippled their offensive capability for two full years, resulting in the delaying of their Easter Offensive from 1971 to 1972.
+Historians Shelby Stanton and Lewis Sorley, on the other hand, both state the PAVN achieved their objective by forcing the US to close Ripcord and withdraw.